The Forum New Economy – About us

 The Forum is supported by major organisations such as the OECD, the Institute for New Economic Thinking and the Paris Institute OFCE, as well as foundations such as the Hewlett Foundation, the Mercator Foundation, the European Climate Foundation, the Bennemann, the Canopus Foundation and the Macronome.
 In addition, the initiative cooperates with DIW Berlin through a research project.
 The Forum is also supported by a few dozen renowned experts from Germany and abroad, including Mariana Mazzucato, Branko Milanovic, Joe Stiglitz, Michael Spence, Moritz Schularick, Marcel Fratzscher, Martin Hellwig, Jakob von Weizsäcker, Jens Südekum, Tom Krebs, Anatole Kaletsky, Ottmar Edenhofer, Barry Eichengreen, Adair Turner, Laurence Tubiana, Pascal Lamy, Hélène Rey, Katharina Pistor and others.

-In a highly dynamic team, seven employees and three fellows work at the frontier between new economic thinking and policy making.
+In a highly dynamic team, seven employees and two fellows work at the frontier between new economic thinking and policy making.

 Who supports the Forum